george-mammen/Learn-To-Code-21/README.md

               ➼ Write a C Program to display each day of the week using switch case.

               ➼ Write a C Program to display a calculator with a menu consisting of each operation to perform on the numbers.

+Day 9 :

+              ➼ Write a C Program to identify if a number is a palindrome or not.

+              ➼ Write a C Program to compute the multiplication table of 1 - 5 using do-while.